vailKAKO/RayCastDefaultRemoverInPrefabView/README.md

 # RayCastDefaultRemoverInPrefabView
 disable RaycastTarget default in prefab view

-put this on your Unity project. if added ui to prefab doesnt have event, RaycastTarget will disable.
+put RayCastDefaultRemoverInPrefabView.cs on your Unity project. if added ui to prefab doesnt have event, RaycastTarget will disable.